code-raushan/code-raushan/README.md

 ### Hi there 👋
-A Full Stack Web developer🎯 and designer🌈 from India.
+A Full Stack Web Developer🎯 from India.

 - 🔭 I’m currently working on building performant and robust web applications💻